patka/cassandra-migration/README.md

 ## Migrations
 Migrations are executed with the Quorum consistency level to make sure that always a majority of nodes share the same schema information.
 Error handling is not really implemented (and as far as I know not really possible from a database point of view).
-If one script fails the migration is stopped and an exception is thrown with an exception message that contains the name of the failing script as well as the failing script statement.
-If that happens, an entry will be put into the 'migration_schema' table stating that this script failed.
+If one script fails the migration is stopped and an exception is thrown.
+The exception contains the name of the failing script as well as the broken statement in case the error happened during the execution of a statement.
+Every script will result in an entry into the schema_migration table.
+If a script fails, an entry will be put into the 'migration_schema' table stating that this script failed.
 You can then fix the script and retry the migration.
 It should normally not be necessary to remove failed migrations from the 'migration_schema' table.